goroleo/TubeSolver/README.md

 Automatic saving of an unfinished game and its automatic loading at the new start of the application.

-Saving and loading the game to/from specified file.
+Saving and loading the game to/from the specified file.

 Game save suggestion (configurable) with file selection:
 - after the initial filling of the tubes, manual or automatic;